 - Hydrate the body well with herbal teas.
 Use herbs such as Cardamom, Ginger, Fennel, Saffron, and Cinnamon.
 This will nurture your body and mind and also balance the hormones.
 It will also support digestion and relieve symptoms of bloating and indigestion.

-3. Ayurvedic Health Regime for Scanty Periods
+3. Ayurvedic Health Tips for a Regular Menstrual Cycle

 - Eat warm, well-cooked meals, e.g. soup,.
 Ensure you eat at regular times.